The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 How are you handling liminal spaces?
 Are you clinging to the first solution rigidly (the obvious job, the first pathway), going into workaholic mode, or numbing the discomfort another way?

-Whatever the coping mechanism, we often overlook the signs of emotions, fears, and beliefs that require attention and resolution.
-The discomfort shows you that there’s something to stretch into.
+Whatever the coping mechanism, we often overlook the signs our brain sends us (through emotions) that require attention and resolution.

 In a liminal space, it can feel like everything is possible.
 But just as easily… it can feel like nothing is.

-That’s the paradox.
 One moment, you're excited by all the possibilities.
 Next, you're overwhelmed by them - unsure which path to trust, or whether any of them are right.

 If you're rethinking your next career step, you might have a few ideas, but no clear direction (yet).
+You swing between the excitement of the future possibilities and the fear of making the wrong move.

 "Uncertainty is the fertile ground of pure creativity and freedom.
 The unknown is the field of all possibilities, ever fresh, ever new, always open to the creation of new manifestations.
 Without uncertainty and the unknown, life is just the stale repetition of outworn memories."